 Gwendolyn M. Hicks

-Gwendolyn M. Hicks (they/them) writes emails by day and fiction about feelings by night.
-They are an alumna of the Clarion Workshop and the Lambda Literary Retreat.
-Currently, they are earning their M.F.A. in Fiction at San Francisco State University, where they are Co-Lead Fiction Editor for Fourteen Hills.
-They love green things, yearning, and making elaborate playlists.
+Gwendolyn M. Hicks writes emails by day and fiction about feelings by night.
+An alum of the Clarion Workshop and the Lambda Literary Retreat, they are currently earning their MFA in Fiction at San Francisco State University.
+Their writing has appeared in Kaleidotrope, Small Wonders, Trollbreath, and others.
+When not writing fiction or contemplating relationships, they like leaving apple cores on tables, collecting sticks and rocks, and swimming in the Eel River.

-Gwendolyn discovered writing at the age of six when they realized they really wanted Ash Ketchum and Misty to kiss and wrote their first Pokémon fanfiction in purple gel pen.
-They went on to major in French with a minor in Creative Writing at St. Mary's College of California and studied abroad in Aix-en-Provence.
+Gwendolyn discovered writing at the age of six when they realized they could make Ash Ketchum and Misty fall in love using only binder paper and a purple gel pen.
+They went on to study French at St. Mary's College of California and spent a semester in Aix-en-Provence.
 They are currently pursuing their Master of Fine Arts degree in Fiction at San Francisco State University, and are Co-Lead Fiction Editor for Fourteen Hills.
-They live on the unceded territory of the Ramaytush Ohlone, now called San Francisco, with their incredibly smart husband and their two less smart cats.Gwendolyn was an Editorial Intern at National Novel Writing Month in 2015.
+They now live on the ancestral homeland of the Ramaytush Ohlone, and grew up in the territories of the Lekatuit and Huukuiko.Gwendolyn was an Editorial Intern at National Novel Writing Month in 2015.
 They worked for several years at Copperfield's Books in Marin County, and were an Assistant Editor on the first two issues of the National Magazine Award-winning Stranger's Guide magazine.
-They were admitted to the Clarion Science Fiction & Fantasy Writers' Workshop in early 2020 and attended in 2022 with their cohort, the "ghost" class.
+They were admitted to the Clarion Science Fiction & Fantasy Writers' Workshop in early 2020 and attended in 2022.
 In 2025, they attended the Futurescapes Summer Intensive in Florence, Italy and were a Speculative Fiction Fellow at the Lambda Literary Writers Retreat for Emerging LGBTQ Voices.Gwendolyn loves to write about feelings, emotions, sentiments, and vibes.
 Their work tends to focus on themes of connection and the self and also the joyful agony of falling in love, often set in fantastical worlds.
-Their fiction and poetry have appeared in Trollbreath, Heartlines Spec, Small Wonders, Hearth Stories, and others.They are also still on AO3, somewhere.They speak English, French, and Italian.
-They have been in Duolingo situationships with Irish, Czech, Greek, Welsh, Japanese, Arabic, Swahili, Russian, and Music.
+Their fiction and poetry have appeared in Kaleidotrope, Trollbreath, Heartlines Spec, Small Wonders, Hearth Stories, and others.They are also still on AO3, somewhere.They speak English, French, and Italian.
+They have been in situationships with Gaelic, Czech, Greek, Welsh, Japanese, Arabic, Persian, Swahili, Tagalog, and Russian.

 Forthcoming